-Both of the program’s components, cardiac and pulmonary rehab, have received this prestigious certification.
-Our Cardio-Pulmonary Rehabilitation program offers medically-supervised program to safely restore physical fitness and function for people who have recently had serious cardiac or pulmonary events.
-Our goal is to help our patients regain confidence in exercising their heart and lungs through a structured and supervised program while assisting them to develop healthy lifestyle habits that reduce the risk of further complications from heart and lung disease.
+LeConte Medical Center’s medically supervised Cardiopulmonary Rehab program seeks to safely restore physical fitness and function for people who have recently had serious cardiac or pulmonary events.
+Through exercise, education, counseling and healthy lifestyle changes, patients regain confidence in exercising their heart and lungs through a structured and supervised program designed to reduce the risk of further complications from heart and lung disease.

-■ Medically supervised exercises: your team will design a plan of care using aerobic exercise, strength training, and other functional activities.
+- Medically supervised exercises — Our team will design a plan of care using aerobic exercise, strength training, and other functional activities.

 - Tailored just for you — Your exercise program is developed just for you and your needs.
 During your workout, you are monitored and continuously supervised by our staff.

 - Returning back to health — We help you to feel confident that your exercise is safe and that your exercise plan will be increased progressively to build and regain your strength and endurance.

 - Communication with your physician — As a key component of your overall treatment plan, your progress is reported to your physician from the beginning through the end of your rehabilitative program.

 - Education on modifying risk factors — Your wellness includes not only physical fitness, but also healthy lifestyle and healthy eating habits.
 Your team will provide you with the education and assistance to restore you to the best of health.

 Cardiac Rehabilitation Program